Asia Today: S. Korea sees virus jump, urges more vigilance

 South Korea on July 25 had reported 113 new cases of COVID-19, which was its first daily jump over 100 in nearly four months, but that was a predictable spike driven by imported infections found among hundreds of South Korean construction workers airlifted out of Iraq.

-Fridays jump was more concerning as it was driven by local transmissions, which health authorities said could worsen because of the increase in travelers during the summer vacation season.
+Friday’s jump was more concerning as it was driven by local transmissions, which health authorities said could worsen because of the increase in travellers during the summer vacation season.

-During a briefing Thursday afternoon, Kwon Jun-wook, director of South Koreas National Institute of Health, pleaded for residents in Seoul and neighboring areas to stay home or wear masks at all times if they have to go out.
+During a briefing Thursday afternoon, Kwon Jun-wook, director of South Korea’s National Institute of Health, pleaded for residents in Seoul and neighbouring areas to stay home or wear masks at all times if they have to go out.

 South Korea has so far weathered its COVID-19 epidemic without major economic lockdowns, although officials shut schools until May and temporarily closed entertainment venues in some major cities when infections rose.